Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 • Return to school, sports, and daily activities

-We offer secure online therapy sessions for clients seeking specialized support for FND and related conditions for clients in Minnesota, Wisconsin, North Dakota, and Florida.
+We offer secure online therapy sessions for clients seeking specialized support for FND and related conditions in Minnesota, Wisconsin, North Dakota, and Florida.

 Frequently Asked Questions About Functional Neurologic Disorder